You do not have to buy anything or follow any recipe. Nature WILL make compost.

 but it might be infested with flies and fly eggs.

 Other good ingredients for compost include: earthworms (night crawlers or red worms,

 unbleached paper products (such as brown paper bags), and wood shavings.

 When and How Do You Use Your Compost?

 The compost is ready to use when it has turned

-into rich soil, and you cannot recognize individual ingredients anymore.
+into rich soil, and you can barely see individual ingredients anymore.

-You will be contributing to the Earth's topsoil.
+You will be contributing to the topsoil of the Earth.